 What’s more interesting is not what values you have, lets face it, nearly everyone values family, and we all want people around us to be honest and have integrity.
 What’s really interesting is the values you live.

 You say family is a top value for you?
 What does your diary look like?
-Do you spend more time on the golf course than with your partner?
+Do you spend more time on the golf course than with your partner or your kids?

 And what about integrity?
 Is it always there or does it tend to slip sometimes when you’re under pressure?